omar-othmann/fivem-whitelisted/README.md

 ```

-that's was all!!
+that's was all!!<br />

-# if you want to disable it just change EnableWhiteListed value to false
+if you want to disable it just change EnableWhiteListed value to false